jseol073/OF-1010-Game/README.md

-# CS 126 FinalProject
+# 1010!
-My final project is a clone of the game 1010!, using Openframeworks, which is a single player game that can be found in android/ios devices.
+I made clone of the game 1010! in  c++, using Openframeworks, which is a single player game that can be found in android/ios devices.

 ![alternativetext](https://github.com/uiuc-sp18-cs126/final-project-jseol073/blob/master/finalproject_images/Screen%20Shot%202018-04-30%20at%207.02.10%20PM.png)